Which CPAP mask do I need?

 For those who need a full-face mask, consider the Evora; this minimal-contact mask is a great option for mouth breathers.
 The compact design reduces bulkiness, made with soft silicone and dynamic support technology.
 The silicone frame and material are very flexible, so they can easily cover a moustache or beard.

 Your mask needs to fit comfortably to get the most out of your CPAP therapy and avoid leaks and discomfort.
-Many of our CPAP masks come in different sizes; you must scroll down to the ‘downloads’ tab and print the ‘sizing guide’.
+Many of our masks come in different sizes; you must scroll down to the ‘downloads’ tab and print the ‘sizing guide’.

 Please be aware that each mask has a different sizing guide.